HybridRobotics/dynamics_on_manifolds/README.md

 # Symbolic Algebra Package for Computing Symbolic Dynamics on Nonlinear Manifolds
+The package `dynamics_on_manifolds` will compute the dynamical model for a user specified mechanical system.
+Dynamics are computed on the smooth manifolds `R^3, S^2, SO(3)` and their product spaces, for instance quadrotor with suspended load on `R^3 x S^2 x SO3`.
+The package also variation linearizes the dynamics to generate [Variation based linearized dynamics](https://hybrid-robotics.berkeley.edu/publications/Access2015_VariationLinearization.pdf).
+Finally, the package outputs the dynamics as `latex` file and generates a `Matlab` function for the same.

+## Citation

+- (TODO: ArXiv paper link)

+- Bittner, Brian, and Koushil Sreenath.
+"Symbolic computation of dynamics on smooth manifolds."
+Algorithmic Foundations of Robotics XII.
+Springer, Cham, 2020.
+336-351.
+    ```
+    @incollection{bittner2020symbolic,
+      title={Symbolic computation of dynamics on smooth manifolds},
+      author={Bittner, Brian and Sreenath, Koushil},
+      booktitle={Algorithmic Foundations of Robotics XII},
+      pages={336--351},
+      year={2020},
+      publisher={Springer}
+    }
+    ```

 ## How to Use
 Please find the detailed documentation on Scala here: [https://docs.scala-lang.org/](https://docs.scala-lang.org/)